 - Team Driver: This is one of the best opportunities in the trucking business.
 If you are a team driver, you can work with another driver.
 It allows you to take turns if you’re tired and rest.
 In this setup, you can cover a larger distance in just a short time.
 But both of you will receive the salary as total mileage and not only the part you drove.
 Team drivers could earn from $100,000 – $150,000 per year.

 - The Owner-Operator: It’s possible to run a trucking business with just you, a few drivers, and a massive fleet of your trucks.
 This role can give you $100,000 per year.

 Though it’s possible to be an owner-operator of a trucking business, it takes a lot of risks.
-For truck driver beginners, it will cause them a startup hassle that might affect the operation of the company.
+For truck driver beginners, it will cause them a startup hassle that might affect the company’s operation.
 Do not be tempted right away.
 You can gain experience first.
 You need to get all other opportunities as a driver before you can be a reliable one.

 So How Much Do Truck Drivers Make?

-So, how much truck driver makes?
-The answer varies with role, location, experience, and a lot of other factors.
+So, how much does a CDL driver make?
+The answer varies with role, location, experience, and many other factors.
 During the first year, you can earn an estimated $55,000 and more.
 In 2 years, you could make more than $80,000.
 Eventually, with years of experience, truck drivers can earn six figures.

 With these possible salaries, joining the trucking industry is very tempting.
 A new career is waving at you.
 A truck driver can make a considerable amount of pay per year, depending on several factors explained above.

 The trucking industry continues to grow and become healthy, especially with the explosion of online shopping.
 Yes, during the startup year, the truck driver’s salary might be less, but once they gain years of experience, they will earn a respectable amount from this job.
 Now that you know how much truck drivers make per year, hopefully, it’s easy to see the benefits of entering the professional truck driving industry.